Now you can order the same fertility test offered in top fertility clinics, online, for a fraction of the cost.

 Many hormones in your body have multiple functions.
 Testosterone and Thyroid Stimulating Hormone are two that can have implications for fertility.

-Your personalized report will walk you through what each fertility hormone does, what your levels mean, and what you can do about them.
+Your personalized report will walk you through what each fertility hormone does, what your levels mean, and how you can discuss them with your doctor.

 * Modern Fertility tests between 1 and 9 hormones depending on birth control.
 The Fertility Measurement Index is meant for wellness tracking purposes only and is currently in beta.